 About Emily Burns

-Her research has been supported by the Metropolitan Museum of Art, the Smithsonian American Art Museum, the Terra Foundation for American Art, the Baird Library Society of Fellows, the Walter Read Hovey Memorial Foundation, the University of Nottingham, Crystal Bridges Museum of American Art, and the Buffalo Bill Center of the West in Cody, WY.
+Her research has been supported by the Metropolitan Museum of Art, the Smithsonian American Art Museum, the Terra Foundation for American Art, the Baird Library Society of Fellows, the Walter Read Hovey Memorial Foundation, the University of Nottingham, Crystal Bridges Museum of American Art, the Amon Carter Museum of American Art, the New England Regional Library Consortium, and the Buffalo Bill Center of the West in Cody, WY.

 Emily Burns offers courses on nineteenth-century European and U.S. art, constructions of race in visual culture, the history of the arts of Asia, and the surveys of art history.
-She is also developing courses on eighteenth-century European art.
+She is also developing courses on eighteenth-century European art and Native American art.

 - “Of a Kind Hitherto Unknown’: The American Art Association of Paris in 1908.”
 Nineteenth-Century Art Worldwide 14, no. 1 (Spring 2015). http://www.19thc-artworldwide.org/index.php/spring15/burns-on-the-american-art-association-of-paris-in-1908

 - “Wandering Pictures: Locating Cosmopolitanism in Frederick A. Bridgman’s The Funeral of a Mummy on the Nile.”
 In Locating American Art: Finding Art’s Meaning in Museums, Colonial Period to the Present, edited by Cynthia Fowler.
 Aldershot: Ashgate, 2016, 109-124.
 ISBN: 978-1-4724-6799-7.